JuliaHomotopyContinuation/juliahomotopycontinuation.github.io/docs/src/examples.md

 ```

 ## Using different types of pathrackers
-The following polynomial system is what is called a binding polynomial in chemistry.
+The following polynomial system is the example from Section 5.1 from

+[Decoupled molecules with binding polynomials of bidegree (n,2), Ren, Martini, Torres]

+It is called a binding polynomial.

 ```julia
 using HomotopyContinuation